1. Home

 Docker Image

-The Docker image comes with ClusterControl installed and configured with all of its components, so you can immediately use it to manage and monitor your existing databases.
+The Docker image comes with ClusterControl installed and configured with all its components, so you can immediately use it to manage and monitor your existing databases.

 It is a start and we plan to add better integration with the Docker API in future releases to transparently manage Docker containers/images within ClusterControl, e.g., to launch/manage and deploy database clusters using Docker images.